Evolution of television

 With the rise of YouTube and social media platforms, anyone can become a broadcaster or create videos with millions of viewers around the world.

-The democratization of broadcasting means that more diverse voices can be heard, paving the way for new talent in the industry.
+The democratization of broadcasting means more diverse voices can be heard, paving the way for new talent in the industry.

 The future of television evolution: what lies ahead?